walterpg/plgx-build-tasks/README.md

 2. Run a release build of the project.
 If all goes well, a distributable .PLGX file should be copied to the output directory.
 To customize the build, read on.

-#### Next Steps
+#### Likely Next Steps

-3. By default, the `GeneratePlgx` property is set to create the .PLGX file after a successful release build, as shown below.
+3. By default, the `GeneratePlgx` property is set to create the .PLGX file after a successful release build, *precisely* as shown below.
 Optionally modify the `GeneratePlgx` property in your project file if desired.
 When set `true`, the `PlgxBuild` task is run after a successful build.
 ```
   <PropertyGroup Condition=" '$(GeneratePlgx)' == '' and '$(Configuration)' == 'Release' ">
     <GeneratePlgx>true</GeneratePlgx>
   </PropertyGroup>
 ```

-4. To exclude certain project items from the .PLGX, such as certain `<None>` or `<Content>` files, use the `<ExcludeFromPlgx>` metadata tag in the XML content of the item.
+4. To exclude project items from the .PLGX, such as certain `<None>` or `<Content>` files, use the `<ExcludeFromPlgx>` metadata tag in the XML content of the item.
 For example:
 ```
   <None Include="MyTemplate.tt">
       <Generator>TextTemplatingFileGenerator</Generator>